StanJulia/CmdStan.jl/README.md

 A package to use cmdstan (as an external program) from Julia v1.x and up.

+For more info on Stan and cmdstan, please go to <http://mc-stan.org>.

 Documentation can be found [here](https://stanjulia.github.io/CmdStan.jl/latest/)

 Cmdstan needs to be installed separatedly.
 Please see [cmdstan installation](http://StanJulia.github.io/CmdStan.jl/latest/INSTALLATION.html).